U. G. Krishnamurti: London period

 In 1961, U.G. put an end to his relationship with his wife.
-Their marriage had been a largely unhappy affair, and by that time he described himself as being "detached" from his family, emotionally as well as physically.
+Their marriage had been a unhappy affair, and by that time he described himself as being "detached" from his family, emotionally as well as physically.
 He then left London and spent three months living in Paris, using funds he had obtained by selling his unused return ticket to India, during which time he ate a different variety of cheese each day.
 Down to his last 150 francs, he decided to go to Switzerland where he still had a small bank account.
 By mistake he went by train to Geneva, rather than Zurich, where the bank account was.

 Early Swiss period

 After two weeks in Geneva, U.G. was unable to pay his hotel bill and sought refuge at the Indian Consulate.
 He was listless, without hope, and described himself as "finished" – he requested that he be sent back to India, which the consular authorities refused to do at the state's expense.
 A consulate employee in her 60s named Valentine de Kerven offered U.G. shelter.
 Valentine and U.G. became good friends, and she provided him with a home in Switzerland.

 For the next few years, the questions regarding the subject of enlightenment – or anything else – did not interest him, and he did nothing to further his enquiry.
 But by 1967, U.G. was again concerned with the subject of enlightenment, wanting to know what that state was, which sages such as Siddhārtha Gautama purportedly attained.
 Hearing that Jiddu Krishnamurti was giving a talk in Saanen, U.G. decided to attend.
 During the talk, Jiddu was describing the state and U.G. thought that it referred to himself.
 He explained it as follows: